rifatrakib/practical-pydantic/models/README.md

 #### Data Conversion

 `pydantic` may cast input data to force it to conform to model field types, and in some cases this may result in a loss of information.
 This is a deliberate decision of pydantic, and in general it's the most useful approach.
 Nevertheless, `strict type checking` is partially supported.

+#### Model signature

+All pydantic models will have their signature generated based on their fields.
+An accurate signature is useful for introspection purposes and libraries like `FastAPI` or `hypothesis`.
+The generated signature will also respect custom `__init__` functions.

+To be included in the signature, a field's alias or name must be a valid Python identifier. pydantic prefers aliases over names, but may use field names if the alias is not a valid Python identifier.

+If a field's alias and name are both invalid identifiers, a `**data` argument will be added.
+In addition, the `**data` argument will always be present in the signature if `Config.extra` is `Extra.allow`.

+> ##### Note
+>
+> Types in the model signature are the same as declared in model annotations, not necessarily all the types that can actually be provided to that field.